abbylute/pySnowClim/docs/_build/html/_sources/index.rst.txt

    :alt: License

-Welcome to pySnowClim, a robust, efficient, and open-source Python implementation of the SnowClim snow climate model.
+Welcome to pySnowClim, a robust, efficient, and open-source Python implementation of the SnowClim model.
 This package provides tools for simulating snow accumulation, melting, sublimation, and energy balance processes across various spatial and temporal scales.